-The Investigating Officer will prepare a written investigation report summarizing the allegations of sexual misconduct, the scope of the investigation, the information collected, and appending any statements or summaries of statements or interviews provided.
+The Title IX Coordinator will assign a designee to serve as an investigator.
+The investigator will conduct an investigation and then prepare a written investigation report.
 The investigation report will include findings of fact and the basis for those findings, and a determination about whether a Policy violation more likely than not occurred.
-If necessary, the Investigating Officer will attach an addendum with sanctions and remedial measures.
-Information will be redacted, as appropriate, when the information affects one party but not the other.
+If necessary, the investigator will attach an addendum with sanctions and remedial measures.